ThomasForselius/project-1/README.md

 ## Deployment

-* The site was deployed to GitHub pages through VS Code commit and push commands.
-The steps to deploy are as follows:
+* The site was deployed to GitHub following these steps:

   * In the GitHub repository, navigate to the Settings tab
   * From the source section drop-down menu, select the Master Branch
   * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.